analogdevicesinc/testbenches/docs/testbenches/project_based/adrv9001/index.rst

 -  SYMB_8_16B: Select number of bits for symbol format mode:
    Options: 0 - 16 bits, 1 - 8 bits
--  DDS_DISABLE: By setting this parameter you can remove the dual tone DDS logic from the Tx channels.
+-  DDS_DISABLE: By setting this parameter you can remove the dual tone DDS logic from the TX channels.
 This will reduce resource utilization significantly, but will lose the ability to generate a test tone:
    Options: 0 - Enable DDS, 1 - Disable DDS